 Even stilts can severely damage the tree if you injure the root system during foundation work (similar to branch outbreak, open wound for fungal spores).

 Learn more about the best fastening techniques here…

 5. Conclusion – The Treehouse Screw as “State Of The Art” of Tree House Building

 In our tree house forge “Baumbaron” we have been gathering our experience with various tree house fixings for over 13 years and 250 successful tree house projects – our conclusion:

 - Trees easily tie steel objects into their living situation.

 - Normal screws from the DIY store are not suitable for fastening a tree house, they are not designed for such large loads.

 - Wrapping methods are damaging to the tree in the long term, as they hinder the tree in its natural thickness growth.

 - The injury / contact area should be as small as possible and the tree should be able to easily wrap around the foreign body.

-Almost all professional treehouse builders worldwide nowadays build with Treehouse Screws – these have been specially developed for the permanent and sustainable fastening of large loads in the living tree!
+Almost all professional treehouse builders worldwide now build with Treehouse Screws – these were specially developed for the permanent and sustainable fastening of large loads in the living tree!